ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > At the very beginning of the administration, the cabinet secretary had sent out a directive to all border-patrol personnel.

 As the definition states, a directive *directs*.
 A directive from a school from a school principal might provide guidance about handling holiday celebrations in class.

+## EU

+comes from the Greek word for "well"; in English words it can also mean "good" or "true".

+### eugenic

+Relating to or fitted for the production of good offspring through controlled breeding.

+> Eugenic techniques have been part of sheep breeding for many years.

+Breeders of farm animals have long used eugenic methods to produce horses that run faster, for example, or pigs that provide more meat.

+### euphemism

+An agreeable or inoffensive word or expression that is substituted for one that may offend or disgust.

+> The Victorians, uncomfortable with the physical side of human existence, had euphemisim for most bodily functions.

+### euphoria

+A strong feeling of well-being or happiness.

+> Swept up in the euphoria of a Super Bowl victory, the whole city seemed to have poured out into streets.

+*Euphoria* is the feeling of an intense (and usually temporary) "high".

+### eulogy

+1. A formal speech or writing especially in honor of a dead person.
+2. High praise.

+> The book was a fond eulogy to the 1950s, when Americans had joined social organizations of all kinds.